jaspector

 Monday through Friday, 8:00 a.m. to 5:00 p.m., closed 12:00 p.m. to 1:00 p.m. for lunch

-Typical inspection sequence: OSSF and floodplain matters are handled through their respective county programs.
+Typical sequence: OSSF and floodplain matters are handled through their respective county programs.

 Development permits and related county approvals for unincorporated development, especially where subdivision, floodplain, OSSF, access, or land-development issues are involved.
 Texas HB 2833 private-inspection rules may apply to residential work depending on parcel and project specifics.

-Typical processing time is 911 address assignment: 7 to 10 business days if needed; county review once all documents assembled: approximately 30 to 45 minutes.
+Building permit processing times in unincorporated Walker County, TX typically run 911 address assignment: 7 to 10 business days if needed; county review once all documents assembled: approximately 30 to 45 minutes.
+Timelines can vary based on project complexity and current department workload.